Relaxed constraints for dark matter with axial coupling to a dark photon: Introduction

 In addition to the constraints arising from direct searches, the observed relic density requires a sufficiently large cross section for dark matter annihilation to Standard Model (SM) particles ($s$-channel) to avoid overabundance.
 This can lead to tension with direct detection results because the corresponding DM-nucleus scattering cross sections ($t$-channel) may well exceed the upper limits set by direct detection.
 Combined constraints from the dark matter thermal relic density and direct detection have been employed to test various dark matter models~\cite{Zheng:2010js, Yu:2011by, Balan:2024cmq}.

-Possible solutions to the challenge posed by this tension have been extensively investigated within the dark photon portal.
-Near the resonance regime, the $s$-channel dark matter annihilation cross section is significantly enhanced, so that the dark coupling is not necessarily too large.
+Possible solutions to the challenge posed by this tension have been extensively investigated within the dark photon portal~\cite{Izaguirre:2015yja, Feng:2017drg, Krnjaic:2025noj, Alonso-Gonzalez:2025xqg, Wang:2025clh, Lee:2025lko}.
+The resonance regime is of particular interest in the case when $2 m_{\rm DM} < m_{A'}$, where $m_{\rm DM}$ and $m_{A'}$ are the dark matter and dark photon masses, respectively.
+The dark matter annihilation cross section is dominated by the $s$-channel resonance contribution, which is significantly enhanced near the region of $2 m_{\rm DM} \approx m_{A'}$, so that the dark couplings are not necessarily too large.
 However, most analyses have considered vector coupling of the dark photon to dark matter particles.
 In the non-relativistic limit, this results in a standard spin-independent (SI) interaction, for which there are very limited regions of the dark parameter space consistent with all existing constraints~\cite{Izaguirre:2015yja, Feng:2017drg, Krnjaic:2025noj, Alonso-Gonzalez:2025xqg, Wang:2025clh}.
 Indeed these constraints are so tight for dark Dirac fermions, that they are essentially ruled out.
 The situation is only slightly better for other scenarios such as complex scalar~\cite{Wang:2025clh}, pseudo-Dirac and asymmetric dark matter.
+Alternatively, the secluded region of $m_{\rm DM} > m_{A'}$ is also promising for alleviating the tension between thermal relic and direct detection~\cite{Pospelov:2007mp}.
+In this case, the relic density is governed by $t$-channel annihilation, ${\rm DM} + {\rm DM} \to A' + A'$, while the direct detection cross sections could be suppressed.

 Collider searches have also placed strong constraints on the dark photon parameters, without~\cite{BaBar:2014zli, LHCb:2019vmc, CMS:2019buh} and with~\cite{BaBar:2017tiz, CMS:2021far, CMS:2024zqs} couplings to dark matter particles.
 In the latter case, the collider searches also set upper bounds on the standard SI and SD DM--nucleon cross sections, albeit strongly depending on the chosen coupling and model scenario~\cite{CMS:2021far, CMS:2024zqs}.